apiel/zicBox/NOTE.md

 - TODO patch or pattern morphing between 2 kicks for example...

 - TODO set wifi config

+- TODO optimize drum engine by caching them... <-- the problem is that what use lot of resource are actually the effect, then caching become way more complicated!
+              - create a vector of note + buffer[48 * 5000] or 48k * 5 (5sec <--> 5000ms) --> it would use about 0.9155 MB of RAM per note
+              - when note on trigger, we look in the vector if note is already cached
+                  - --> if not, we generate the cache for it
+              - once we found the cached not, we assign his buffer to the main buffer reference to be played
+              - if a parameter change, we clear the vector, and the whole caching process start again
+- TODO optimize SynthMetalic

+- TODO cache tracks or bar into an audio buffer <-- this can only work if there if no step condition, no step motion, no sample and hold...

 - TODO advance sample player (with granular??)